 Hematite Extract – stimulates collagen production

-Finally the company have also added two essential oil; Tea Tree and Oregano.
+Finally, the company has also added two essential oil; Tea Tree and Oregano.
 Tea Tree has proven abilities to combat seb derm while being a known irritant for some people.
 Oregano Oil used to treat seb derm and other skin complaints Quite how effective these extracts are is anyone’s guess.
 While there is some scientific backing behind the essential oils, how much they actually use in the shampoo is anyone’s guess.

 On the other hand, there appears to have been no detailed scientific research into the mineral extracts.
 So I personally remain skeptical.
 Because that’s the kind of person that I am.
 Buying this shampoo represents a leap of faith for me.
 If you suffer from seb derm, dry scalp or psoriasis and you believe the claims about the mineral extracts then this product is all but.
 For you, it’s definitely worth a closer look.
 If however, you believe in nothing but the power of proven active ingredients then there are more gentle salicylic shampoos out there; Neutrogena T-Sal being one of the gentlest shampoos we’ve ever reviewed.